thedf/ismin-web-2020-tp2/README.md

 ---

-To guide you and help you find out if everything is ✅ a test suite is available in `./Bookshelf.test.ts`.
+To guide you and help you find out if everything is ✅:
+ - a test suite is available in `./Bookshelf.test.ts`.
 These tests can be ran using Jest in command line or inside your IDE.
+ - a Postman collection is available in this project directory (BookShelf.postman_collection.json).
+Import it in Postman to easily execute some requests.

-## Getting Started
+## 🚀 Getting Started

 Open a terminal, go to the directory of this TP and run the following commands: